 Implement a common school-wide approach toward inclusion and teaching social-emotional skills

 - Educate all staff including support staff and itinerant

 to Implement Second Step program K-7, BIPOC initiatives

 Strategies for Goal #2

-- Taking part of in the FOS pilot for new reporting system that focuses on the individual and personal
+- Taking part in the FOS pilot for new reporting system that focuses on the individual goal setting for student success

-- Monthly standing item on staff meeting and weekly EA meeting
+- Monthly standing item on staff meeting and discussion with weekly EA meeting

 - Include non-enrolling and CUPE staff in classroom Second Step lessons